gitnacho/docs/docs/sidekick/user-guide/run-app/debug-app.md

 1. Click on the **Start Debugger** button (bug icon) next to the respective device.
 1. Use the newly opened Developer Tools dialog to debug your app.

-> **NOTE**: For more detailed information about the debugging of NativeScript apps with the Chrome DevTools, see [Chrome DevTools Debugging](https://docs.nativescript.org/tooling/chrome-devtools).
+> **Note**: For more detailed information about the debugging of NativeScript apps with the Chrome DevTools, see [Chrome DevTools Debugging](https://docs.nativescript.org/tooling/chrome-devtools).

 ## Next Steps